appleflyerv3/badrecovery/writeup.md

 The first may seem perfect, though unfortunately it only works on a specific release of r93, one which doesn't even have a recovery image.

 The last part of the second report, "disk access to root command execution", was also interesting.
 "Disk access" here meant access to certain directories on stateful and encstateful, which we have full control over.
-The only issue is that, replacing `/var/cache` with a symlink as done in the bug report, chromeos_startup detects the anomaly and and clobbers stateful on boot.
-(This is not an issue in the bug report because it is not being used for persistence, rather only being used while the system is already running).
+The only issue is that, when `/var/cache` is replaced with a symlink as done in the bug report, chromeos_startup detects the anomaly and and clobbers stateful on boot.
+(This is not an issue in the bug report because it is not being used for persistence, rather only being used while the system is already running.)

 However, before [r90](https://crrev.com/c/2696308), it turned out to be possible to use `/var/cache/external_cache` as the symlink, which did not interfere with chromeos_startup.
 It may be interesting to note that the ChromiumOS LSM actually enabled this to work, as it causes the `-d "${TO}"` to return false (`${TO}` is the symlink to the directory).